Gregor MacGregor (sportsman): International career

 He played for Scotland between 1890 and 1896.
 MacGregor was selected by the Scottish Rugby Union to appear for Scotland in all three international matches of the 1890 Home Nations Championship.

 In 1890, MacGregor was invited to join William Percy Carpmael's newly formed touring team, the Barbarians.
 He accepted and became an original member of the team.

 MacGregor also played in the Home Nations Championship in 1891 and 1893, missing the 1892 tournament as he was out in Australia with Lord Sheffield's cricket team in 1892, and in 1894 he played against England and Wales.
 His final appearance in an international game being between Scotland and England, decided at Hampden Park, Glasgow, in 1896.
 Although he began and finished his career in matches as a full back, MacGregor played mostly in those games as a centre three-quarter—those when the three three-quarter system was preferred.

 Writing career

 MacGregor also wrote about rugby.
 For example, he contributed a chapter titled "Full Back Play" to a book by Bertram Fletcher Robinson, Rugby Football (London: The Isthmian Library, 1896).
-This book was recently republished in facsimile form.
+This book was republished in facsimile form in 2010.